 GREGORY B. MURRAY, County Administrator, is a summa cum laude graduate with a B.S. degree in Business Administration and is currently enrolled in the Master of Public Administration program at the University of Baltimore, a University System of Maryland college.
 He is a native of Washington County, a credentialed manager through the International City/County Management Association (ICMA-CM), and was appointed County Administrator on February 27, 2007 after 10 years as the Director of the County's Department of Water Quality.
-Mr. Murray has 30 years of public administration service and leadership, giving him an extensive knowledge of the County's infrastructure needs, planning and regulatory issues.
+Mr. Murray has over 30 years of public administration service and leadership, giving him an extensive knowledge of the County's infrastructure needs, planning and regulatory issues.
 He is a member of the American Society of Public Administration, the American Public Works Association, the County Engineers Association of Maryland, the American Water Works Association, and the Water Environment Federation as well as numerous advisory boards and commissions.
 Mr. Murray also holds several environmental licenses for management of public utilities and was appointed by Maryland's Governor as Chair of the Chesapeake Bay Restoration Fund Advisory Committee.
 He has worked closely with the U.S. Environmental Protection Agency, the Maryland Department of the Environment, and the Maryland Department of Planning to help guide policy decisions that improve the quality of available resources in the State.
+Mr. Murray has also served as an international ambassador to China and South Korea on behalf of Washington County.